 Most matrice libraries made the choice of an unitialized default constructor for historical or performance reason.
 For a safer linear algebra library, it is appropriate to have a zero-initialized default constructor if the type-erased third party matrix type supports a default initialization.
 The implementation, not shown here, ensures zero-initialization.

-The singleton constructor helps the typed matrix to behavior more like built-in types where it can.
+The one-element matrix, or singleton, constructor helps the typed matrix to behavior more like built-in types where it can.

 // Uniformly typed vector from array: